-- IG3.21 (FRS 27.55) An entity shall include a reconciliation of the movements in the total amount of available capital for long-term insurance business shown in the capital statement from the comparative amounts at the end of the previous reporting period.
-This disclosure shall cover individually each UK life fund5 that is separately shown in the capital statement required under paragraph IG3.1, and other long-term insurance business in aggregate. - IG3.22 (FRS 27.56) This disclosure shall set out in tabular form the effect of changes resulting from: - (a) changes in assumptions used to measure liabilities from long-term insurance business, showing separately the effect of each change in an assumption that has had a material effect on the group; - (b) changes in management policy; - (c) changes in regulatory requirements and similar external developments; and - (d) new business and other factors (for example changing market prices affecting assets and liabilities, surrenders, lapses and maturities), describing any material items. - IG3.23 (FRS 27.58) In paragraph IG3.22(b) changes in management policy refers to significant changes in the management of the fund such as changes in investment policy or changes in the use of the inherited estate.
+- IG3.21 An entity should include a reconciliation of the movements in the total amount of available capital for long-term insurance business shown in the capital statement from the comparative amounts at the end of the previous reporting period.
+This disclosure should cover individually each UK life fund7 that is separately shown in the capital statement required under paragraph IG3.1, and other long-term insurance business in aggregate. - IG3.22 This disclosure should set out in tabular form the effect of changes resulting from: - (a) changes in assumptions used to measure liabilities from long-term insurance business, showing separately the effect of each change in an assumption that has had a material effect on the group; - (b) changes in management policy; - (c) changes in regulatory requirements and similar external developments; and - (d) new business and other factors (for example changing market prices affecting assets and liabilities, surrenders, lapses and maturities), describing any material items. - IG3.23 In paragraph IG3.22(b) changes in management policy refers to significant changes in the management of the fund such as changes in investment policy or changes in the use of the inherited estate.
 Where management actions are clearly directly related to changes in assumptions or other factors it will be appropriate to show the net impact, but the narrative should discuss the constituent factors.
 An example might be the combined effect of a reduced level of bonuses assumed as a result of a reduction in the assumed level of future investment return and a reduction in investment returns earned in the period.

-5 Or, for an entity in the Republic of Ireland, each life fund in the Republic of Ireland.
+7 Or, for an entity in the Republic of Ireland, each life fund in the Republic of Ireland.